13 November 2024

 And don’t get me started on all the bizarre “biblical principles” Darbyists use to support some really crazy End Times theories.

 How can we know whether a “biblical principle” really is taught in the scriptures?
 Simple: Double-check all the preacher’s proof texts.
-Are they quoting the bible accurately?
-Or are they bending it to make their case?
+Are they quoting bible accurately, or bending it to make their case?
 Are their interpretations of scripture reasonable, or are they stretching the verses’ meanings beyond commonsense?
+And can you find other biblical commands, wise sayings, or apostolic teachings, which actually go against these principles?
+Because when Fundies start promoting sexism and racism, there absolutely are proof texts which condemn them for it.

 So any time someone claims “It’s a biblical principle,” make sure it truly is one.
 If the bible verses they quote sound unsuitable, or misused, examine those doubts. ’Cause it may very well be the Holy Spirit making you doubt.
 Always follow the Spirit.